-Volunteers will be trained on and expected to adhere to the curriculum provided by the Department of Education in South Africa.
-The LEP Volunteer will work to support the goals of the South African Department of Education.
+Volunteers will be trained and expected to adhere to the curriculum provided by the Department of Education in South Africa.
+Primary School English Teacher Volunteers will work to support the goals of the South African Department of Education.
 These responsibilities include:

-• Teaching the South African English curriculum to students aged 5 – 10 years (Grades 1-3) in a classroom setting.
+• Co-teaching the South African English curriculum to lower primary school aged students) in a classroom setting.

-• Co-create, exchange, and implement early learning strategies and resources in Grade R (Kindergarten).
+• Co-creating, exchanging, and implementing learning strategies and resources in lower primary school.

 • Possibly teaching two grades in the same classroom (multi-grade teaching).

-• Co-develop student-centered learning and literacy enrichment strategies and practices.
+• Co-developing student-centered learning and literacy enrichment strategies and practices.

 • Supporting and collaborating with counterparts on other school-related activities including the development and promotion of libraries or reading corners.